angular/universal/modules/socket-engine/README.md

 If you're using the [--localize](https://angular.io/guide/i18n) option while building your app, you might not be able to use the `npm run serve:ssr` shortcut, since the compiler generates one main.js bundle for each language you compile (the compiled server app might be located in `node dist/app/server/de-DE/main.js` for example).

-Furthermore, you need to be aware that you need enable localization for the compilation of the browser app AND the server app.
+Furthermore, you need to be aware that you need to enable localization for the compilation of the browser app AND the server app.
 You can do that by using the `--localize` flag or by setting `"localize": true"` in the in your `angular.json` file (within the `options` namespace).

 ## Usage Client